Shayan-Ghani/Container-Exporter/README.md

 # 🚀 Container Exporter (CXP)

-A resource-friendly, highly efficient, and minimal Prometheus exporter to track Memory, CPU, Disk and Network I/O usage of Docker containers along with their lifecycle (uptime).
+A resource-friendly, highly efficient, and minimal Prometheus exporter to track Memory, CPU, Disk and Network I/O usage of Docker containers along with their lifecycle (up/down) state used for alerting.

 Check out the [web page](https://shayan-ghani.github.io/Container-Exporter/) for more information.